Dollar holds gains vs yen, virus risks dominate

 However, the yen, seen as a haven by virtue of Japan’s position as the world’s largest creditor, halted its decline by morning, suggesting investors are still cautious.

-It last traded just above a 1-1/2 week low at 109.43 per dollar.
-The trade-exposed Australian dollar, by contrast, bounced 0.7% on Tuesday from not far above a decade low to its highest in a week.
+It last traded just above a 1-1/2 week low at 109.43 per dollar JPY=.
+The trade-exposed Australian dollar AUD=D3, by contrast, bounced 0.7% on Tuesday from not far above a decade low to its highest in a week.
 It last stood at $0.6733.

-“Investors want to see some actual stabilisation in cases and an improvements in recovered people before rallying again,” J.P.
+“Investors want to see some actual stabilization in cases and an improvements in recovered people before rallying again,” J.P.
 Morgan analysts wrote in note.

 “As long as we don’t see this in numbers, it feels like the rally should be faded.”

-In offshore trade, the Chinese yuan held overnight gains and stayed on the strong side of 7-per-dollar at 6.9943.
-The New Zealand dollar steadied at $0.6486.
+In offshore trade, the Chinese yuan CNH= held overnight gains and stayed on the strong side of 7-per-dollar at 6.9943.
+The New Zealand dollar NZD=D3 steadied at $0.6486.

 One of the reasons the virus has caused so much alarm is that much remains unknown about it, including the mortality rate and transmission routes.
 What is becoming increasingly clear, though, is the severity of its economic impact.